perama-v/perama-v.github.io/docs/cairo/technical_summary.md

 It has 14 second blocks that contain transactions which execute opcodes to modify the storage and state of nodes within the network.
 Each transaction is metered by the opcodes it uses as a way to quantify the computation and storage requirements it invokes.
-The more resources a transation uses, the more it costs.
+The more resources a transaction uses, the more it costs.

 The metering occurs in a unit called gas, where each block contains about 15 million gas.
 A node processing 15 million gas worth of transactions will take a predictable amount of